krdesigns-com/krdesigns-com.github.io/_posts/2020-07-28-Boot-raspbian-ubuntu-20.04-official-from-SSD-without-microsd.md

 initramfs initrd.img followkernel
 ```

-Now you will need to make an `auto_decompress_kernel` script in your boot SSD Drive and please make sure you change user permission `chmod +x auto_decompress_kernel`
+Now you will need to make an `auto_decompress_kernel` script in your boot SSD Drive and please make sure you change user permission `chmod +x auto_decompress_kernel`.
+The script need to be written down at this directory `/mnt/myboot` you can use `nano /mnt/myboot/auto_decompress_kernel` and paste the below scripts.
 ```
 #!/bin/bash -e